akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

 # How to create an attribute?

 Akeneo proposes several types of attributes.
 Discover all attributes available in the [Introduction to Akeneo attribute types](what-is-an-attribute.html#definition-of-an-attribute) article.
 Make sure you pick the **most appropriate attribute type that perfectly matches your needs**.
 For example, if you want to make sure that your PIM users will select one option from a list of predefined options, select a simple select attribute type instead of a free text field.
-Create a `Measurement` attribute to enter in the weight/size/length... of your products.
+Create a `Measurement` attribute to add a weight/size/length... for your products.

 To create an attribute in Akeneo PIM:
 1. Go to `Settings/Attributes`